harukaki/brl/README.md

 ## Usage
 ### Supervised Learning from Wbridge5 datasets
-Please download the files "train.txt" and "test.txt" from the following URL and place them in the data_path directory. https://console.cloud.google.com/storage/browser/openspiel-data/bridge
+Please download the files "train.txt" and "test.txt" from the following URL and place them in the `your_directory`. https://console.cloud.google.com/storage/browser/openspiel-data/bridge

 run supervised learning